gitlabhq/gitlabhq/doc/ci/environments.md

 ### Configuring dynamic environments

-Other environments are good for deploying to stable environments like staging or production.
+Regular environments are good when deploying to "stable" environments like staging or production.

-However, what about environments for branches other than `master`?
-Dynamic environments can be used to achieve these.
+However, for environments for branches other than `master`, dynamic environments can be used.
 Dynamic environments make it possible to create environments on the fly by declaring their names dynamically in `.gitlab-ci.yml`.

-Dynamic environments form the basis of [Review apps](review_apps/index.md).
+Dynamic environments are a fundamental part of [Review apps](review_apps/index.md).

 #### Allowed variables